ivanovsaleksejs/leds/README.md

 This project aims to control via WiFi several ESP32 devices with LED strips connected to each, using Raspberry Pi as a controller and host for node server and react based UI.
-It can switch LED strips on and off, change animations etc, all from your phone or PC.
+It can switch LED strips on and off, change animations etc, all from your phone or PC or remote controller.

 ## Installation